 This is the most important question you can ask yourself before committing to adopting a dog.

-It takes time for a dog to get use to a new owner and vice versa.
+Yes, indeed, you don’t need the expertise and knowledge that is required for most veterinary jobs, but time is one thing that you most certainly require when it comes to adopting a pet.
+It takes time for a dog to get used to a new owner and vice versa.
 Some owners take up to a week off work when they first bring their adopted pet home.
 If you go to school, make sure someone is always home to play, go for walks and make sure the pet always has fresh water.

 “We’d planned to wait two years after losing our beloved JRT, Roxie, but when, after 10 months, we were still grieving terribly and working practically 24/7, I talked to my husband about adopting just for the sake of work/life balance (being forced to go for walks is a good thing!).
 We definitely got what we were looking for!” – Cathy